Setting up single sign-on (SSO)

 WARNING

 Disabling the SSO feature for your organization will expire all active SSO sessions, including your own.
-Users will automatically be logged out of the Fastly web interface.
+Users will automatically be logged out of the Fastly control panel.

-3. From the Options menu, select Change your SAML configuration.
+3. From the Options menu, select Upload new SAML configuration.

-4. In the confirmation window, click Confirm, Disable SSO and Delete.
+4. In the confirmation window, click Continue to delete your existing SAML confirmation.

 5. Follow the instructions in the enabling SSO section.